 ‘Every positive change – every jump to a higher level of energy and awareness involves a Rite of Passage.
 Each time to ascend to a higher rung on the ladder of personal evolution, we must go though a period of discomfort, of initiation.
 I have never found an exception.’Dan Millman

-These doors, these Rites of Passage are something that was used to be more common, though they still do exist in a few forms.
+These doors, these Rites of Passage,e are something that was used to be more common, though they still do exist in a few forms.
 They used to occasionally be arduous and even brutal affairs, though they now carry on in the form of such ceremonies as graduations and marriage.
-They provide a clear end of one chapter in life and open the door to the next.
-For example, with graduations, you would walk in as a mere student, and leave as an alumnus alongside the faculty as one of them.
+They provide a clear end to one chapter in life and open the door to the next.
+For example, with graduations, you would walk in as a mere student and leave as an alumnus alongside the faculty as one of them.